open-telemetry/opentelemetry-ruby/exporter/otlp/README.md

 ## How can I configure the OTLP exporter?

-The collector exporter can be configured explicitly in code, as shown above, or via environment variables.
+The collector exporter can be configured explicitly in code, or via environment variables as shown above.
 The configuration parameters, environment variables, and defaults are shown below.

 | Parameter           | Environment variable                         | Default                             |
 | ------------------- | -------------------------------------------- | ----------------------------------- |